 - Sigmoids can saturate and kill gradients.
 Gradients (change) at the tails of 0 and 1 are almost zero.

 - Sigmoid outputs are all positive values.
 This can bias network results.
 The effect can be mitigated by not using sigmoids in the final layers of a network.

 Softmax Activation Function

 The Softmax function normalizes (in the case of softmax, "squashes") a K-dimensional vector z of arbitrary real values to a K-dimensional vector of real values in the range [0, 1] that add up to 1.
-If:

 then the total of all values of z used as a power of e (Euler's Number) is:

 and the individual normalized values j of K dimensioned vector z are:

 Note that we're using the values of z as a power of e (Euler's Number) instead of using just z alone.
 This will change negative values to positive values and give disproportionately more weight to originally positive values.

 The tanh (Hyperbolic Tangent) function is the hyperbolic analogue of the tan circular function used throughout trigonometry.

 Compared to the Sigmoid function, tanh produces a more rapid rise in result values.